dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ```

-And now, as we did with the another resources, let's unbind the texture to clean up.
+And now, just as we did with the other resources, let's unbind the texture to clean up.
 ```c#
 _gl.BindTexture(TextureTarget.Texture2D, 0);
 ```